amjkeem/amjkeem/README.md

 - 🔭 I’m currently working on completing the BI Analyst Bootcamp as well as over 100+ hours of additional Udemy course material.
 - 🌱 I’m currently eager to making a career change.
 - 📫 How to reach me: antonella.kim@gmail.com
-- ⚡ Fun fact: I'm Korean born in Argentina with Spanish being my native language.
+- ⚡ Fun fact: I'm ethnically Korean born in Argentina with Spanish being my native language.